Priest in ‘serious but stable condition’ following attack in Downpatrick

 A Co Down priest remains in a “serious but stable” condition in hospital after being subjected to a “brutal attack” in his church on Sunday.

-Father John Murray was reportedly struck to the head at St Patrick’s Church.
+Father John Murray was reportedly struck on the head at St Patrick’s Church.

 He was approached by a man who asked if he would hear his confession ahead of the Sunday morning service, and attacked as shocked parishioners arrived for mass.